 FRIDAY

 5:00 pm: Stop for a hot chocolate or cappuccino at 45 ON MAIN by the railroad tracks.
 This shop is an explosion of fun.
-Not only do they have a tremendous selection of chocolates made on site, they have a trove of candies from around the world, and some that you haven't seen since you were a kid; candy necklaces, gobstoppers, giant swirly lollipops.
+They not only have a tremendous selection of chocolates made on site, but also a trove of packaged candies from Norway, Sweden, Britain and Asia and brands that you haven't seen since you were a kid; candy necklaces, giant swirly lollipops.
 Willy Wonka would approve.
-Breathe in the rich smells and feel yourself unwind!
+Breathe in the rich smells and feel yourself loosening up!

-8:00 pm: Stay at one of The Kent Collection's newly renovated properties, The VICTORIAN, a beautifully appointed, modernized gingerbread confection with a dreamy front porch , TRAIN CAR , a bucket list fantasy stay in a restored baggage car parked right by the tracks or BUNK HOUSE if you have a crowd, where you can roast marshmallows in the fire pit or use the provided bikes to cruise through town.
+8:00 pm: Stay at one of THE KENT COLLECTION newly renovated properties, The Victorian, a beautifully modernized gingerbread confection with a dreamy front porch , Train Car, a bucket list fantasy stay in a restored baggage car parked right by the tracks or Bunk House if you have a crowd, where you can roast marshmallows in the fire pit or use the provided bikes to cruise through town.

 SATURDAY